+We make shooters better.
 We believe in pushing the limits of human performance.
-We do this by using expert instructors, one-on-one coaching, and a principle-based approach.
-The result is world-class firearms training.
+We do this by using expert instructors, one-on-one coaching, and a principle-based approach that builds a system which works well for shooters of all experience levels, sizes and strengths.

-Ron Avery is the Director of Training and a co-founder of the Tactical Performance Center.
+Ron Avery is a co-founder of the Tactical Performance Center.
+He leads courses, trains all of our instructors and also is our doctrine developer.
 He is a professional shooter and trainer with over 37 years of experience in the firearms, outdoor, and training industry as well as competition shooting disciplines.

 As a professional trainer and martial artist, Ron has combined his studies of the science of performance and shooting with other martial, tactical, and competitive disciplines.
 Ron has developed superior training doctrine and programs that are easy to learn and courtroom defensible.
 His skill and experience, combined with his methodology and ability to deliver top level training, have made him an internationally recognized trainer.